 One of the best ways to make your resume immediately stand out to employers is by customizing it for the specific position you want.

 Hiring managers write job descriptions with certain skills and experience in mind, and no two job descriptions are exactly alike (even if they’re for jobs in the same industry).

 So to make your resume stand out, scan through the job description and look for specific skills or traits that the hiring manager is seeking in new hires.
-Then, mirror this language in your resume’s experience section and skills section to show them that you have all the expertise needed to excel in the job.
+Then, mirror this language in your resume’s experience section and the skills section of your resume to show them that you have the expertise needed to excel in the role.